-Our Solar System has eight planets: four relatively small, dense, rocky terrestrial (earth-like) planets in the inner solar system (Mercury, Venus, Earth, and Mars) and four giant planets in the outer solar system: two huge gas giants (Jupiter and Saturn) and, farther out, two smaller ice giants (Uranus and Neptune).
+Our Solar System has eight planets: four relatively small, dense, rocky terrestrial (earth-like) planets in the inner solar system (Mercury, Venus, Earth, and Mars) and four giant planets in the outer solar system: two huge gas giants (Jupiter and Saturn) and, farther out, two smaller but still very big ice giants (Uranus and Neptune).

 In the vacuum of space, water can exist only as a gas (water vapor) or as solid (ice); the pressure is far too low for water to be liquid.
 Close to the newly formed sun, water would have been in the vapor form along with other hydrogen compounds such as methane (CH4) and ammonia (NH3).
-These gaseous compounds, along with hydrogen and helium gas, were blown by the solar wind out of the inner Solar System (Mercury to Mars).
-The asteroid belt lies between the orbits of Mars and Jupiter and it is in about the middle of the belt that temperatures are low enough in space that water vapor freezes into water ice in what astronomers refer to as the snow line.
+These gaseous compounds, along with hydrogen and helium gas, were blown by the early sun’s solar wind out of the inner Solar System (Mercury to Mars).
+The main asteroid belt lies between the orbits of Mars and Jupiter and it is in about the middle of the belt that temperatures are low enough in space that water vapor freezes into water ice in what astronomers refer to as the snow line.
 Asteroids in the closer half of the belt are essentially devoid of H2O whereas those farther out have substantial quantities of water ice.
-The methane and ammonia have lower freezing points in space but, along with the water, make up the three ices of the outer solar system.
+Methane and ammonia have lower freezing points in space and so freeze farther out.
+They, along with the water ice, make up the three ices of the outer solar system.

-Jupiter was forming just beyond the asteroid belt.
-Most of the gas and icy material coming from the inner solar system was intercepted by Jupiter which is why Jupiter is the largest planet in the solar system.
-Most of what Jupiter missed was caught by Saturn, making it the second largest planet.
+Jupiter formed just beyond the asteroid belt.
+Much of the gas and icy material coming from the inner solar system was intercepted by Jupiter which may be why Jupiter is the largest planet in the solar system.
+Much of what Jupiter missed was caught by Saturn, making it the second largest planet.
 Since most of that material was hydrogen and helium, Jupiter and Saturn became gas giants although they do have substantial amounts of the ‘ices.’
 Uranus and Neptune formed largely from the icy material that was abundant at their distance from the sun and became the smaller ice giants.
 Both types of giants, however, also incorporate a considerable amount of rocky material similar to that of the terrestrial planets.

-Earth doesn’t have enough water to make a complete layer around the planet.
-Uranus and Neptune have layers of mostly water ice hundreds of miles thick and that ice is hot but solid because of the enormous pressure.
+While Earth doesn’t have enough water to make a complete layer around the planet, Uranus and Neptune have layers of mostly water ice hundreds of miles thick which, although very hot, is (sort of) solid because of the enormous pressure.
 The rings of Saturn are almost entirely particles of water ice up to boulder size.
 The composition of most of the outer solar system moons is about half rock and half water ice.
-In the outer solar system, H2O is a rock but within the interior of some of the icy moons, it can melt, forming molten ‘ice’ oceans analogous to the magma within the Earth.
+In the outer solar system, H2O can be thought of as a rock but within the interior of some of the icy moons, it can melt, forming molten ‘ice’ oceans analogous to the magma within the Earth.
 This molten ‘ice’ can erupt at the surface and form volcanic-like features in a process known as cryovolcanism.

 Venus, Earth, and Mars originally had or still have significant amounts of H2O at or near their surfaces.
 Most of Earth’s water is in its oceans.
-Mars has considerable ice in the ground and at its polar caps.
-Early Venus probably had oceans of water in its atmosphere.
-There are two possible sources of that water: it was brought in from outside after the planet formed or it came from the interior of the planet.
+Early Mars very probably had surface seas.
+That is now all gone but it does have considerable ice in the ground today and in its polar caps.
+Early Venus may have had surface oceans but that water rapidly ended up in its atmosphere (further heating the planet) and was eventually destroyed by photolysis (more on that later).
+There are two possible sources of that water: it was brought in from outside after the planet formed and/or it came from the interior of the planet.

 Comets are roughly half rock and half ice and could be a possible external source of water.
 Icy asteroids are another possible source.
 Impacts of comets and icy asteroids could have delivered water to the planetary surfaces, especially in the early solar system when there were many more icy bodies available.
 Studies of the deuterium to hydrogen ratios of water from Earth’s oceans, comets, and icy asteroids suggest that the most likely external source of water would be icy asteroids such as can still be found in the outer asteroid belt.